Forward-Deployed Engineering: Scaling AI Security Agents | Kindo

 Positive signals are great, but value only becomes real when it lands in the messy complexity of a customer’s environment.
 To make sure we were solving their actual problems, we adopted a forward‑deployed approach: engineers from our core development team partnered directly with customers and prospects to deliver end‑to‑end, working proofs of concept.

-In practice, the “last mile” often wasn’t about algorithms; it was about gaps in data access.
-Without the right hooks into a customer’s systems, even a strong agent is constrained.
-Closing those gaps via integrations, permissions, and other data pathways truly unlocked the utility of the agent.
+In practice, the “last mile” often wasn’t about model inference; it was about schema mapping and data ingestion.
+Without precise API hooks and Role-Based Access Control (RBAC) alignment, even a strong agent is constrained.
+Closing these gaps via secure integrations and structured data pathways is what truly unlocked agent utility.

 What We Learned (Fast)